fluxcd/flux2/docs/guides/mozilla-sops.md

 git commit -am 'Share GPG public key for secrets generation'
 ```

-Team members can then import this key when they pull the git repository:
+Team members can then import this key when they pull the Git repository:

 ```console
 gpg --import ./clusters/cluster0/.sops.pub.asc